Shifted Autoencoders for Point Annotation Restoration in Object Counting: Experiments

-\textbf{Comparison with state-of-the-art methods.} The proposed NAE method extends its utility beyond natural image datasets, demonstrating its ability to resolve annotation inconsistency challenges encountering in medical counting datasets.
-As detailed in Tab.~\ref{table:cell counting}, NAE's effectiveness in boosting cell counting methods through improving annotation ability is consistent.
-We establish new state-of-the-art records across all the three cell counting datasets.
-Notably, with SAU~\cite{guo2021sau} already achieving excellent results on DCC~\cite{paper_DCC} with an MAE of 3 and an MSE of 4.8, the integration of NAE further enhances the performance, reducing the MAE to 2.4 and MSE to 3.3, respectively.
+\textit{\textbf{1)} Comparison with state-of-the-art methods.} The proposed SAE method extends its utility beyond natural image datasets.
+We also demonstrate its ability to resolve annotation inconsistency challenges encountered in cell counting.
+As detailed in Tab.~\ref{table: cell counting}, the proposed SAE consistently improves cell counting accuracy.
+In particular, we establish new state-of-the-art records across all the three cell counting datasets.
+Notably, with SAU~\cite{guo2021sau} already achieving excellent results on DCC~\cite{paper_DCC} with an MAE of 3.0 and an MSE of 4.8, using the restored point annotation by SAE further enhances the performance, reducing the MAE to 2.6 and MSE to 3.4, respectively.

-\textbf{Effectiveness on anti-noise methods.} Additionally, we also explore NAE's universal applicability in conjunction with two established anti-noise methods: BL~\cite{ma2019bayesian_BL} and NoisyCC~\cite{wan2020modeling_NoisyCC}.
+\textit{\textbf{2)} Effectiveness on anti-noise methods.} Additionally, we also explore SAE's universal applicability in conjunction with two established anti-noise methods: BL~\cite{ma2019bayesian_BL} and NoiseCC~\cite{wan2020modeling_NoiseCC}.
 These two methods focus on improving noise robustness by introducing novel loss functions.
-However, the proposed NAE can consistently improve their performance, which further validates its effectiveness.
+As shown in Tab.~\ref{table: cell counting}, the proposed SAE consistently improves their performance, which further validates the effectiveness and universality of the proposed SAE.